 What is a Hallmark?

-In 1973 The Hallmarking Act was introduced, this meant that all goods made from precious metal i.e gold, silver, platinum or palladium, must be hallmarked to accurately determine the purity of the metal before sold in the UK.
+When the 1973 Hallmarking Act was introduced, this meant that all goods made from precious metal, must be hallmarked to accurately determine the purity of the metal before they could be sold in the UK.

 A hallmark is a government seal of approval which is stamped onto these precious metals to certify the quality of the metal.
-This process is known as 'assaying' (testing) and can only be carried out by a UK Government Assay Office.
-This testing process means that all precious metals sold in the UK will be granted with a hallmark when they conform to legal standards of pureness and gives goods provinence by telling us who sent the item for hallmarking, where it was hallmarked and importantly what it is made from.
+This process is known as 'assaying' (testing) and can only be carried out by a UK Government Assay Office and a hallmark is only granted if the item conforms to the legal standards.

 It is a criminal offence to misrepresent the metal or quality of precious metals in the UK or to counterfeit, alter, remove or deface a hallmark.